New Zealand Govt Urges People To Prepare For Cyclone Gabrielle - UrduPoint

 New Zealand Gov't Urges People To Prepare For Cyclone Gabrielle

 WELLINGTON, Feb.
-10 (UrduPoint / Pakistan Point News - 10th Feb, 2023 ) --:The New Zealand government has urged people to prepare for Cyclone Gabrielle after severe flooding hit the country's largest city Auckland and claimed four lives two weeks ago.
+12 (UrduPoint / Pakistan Point News - 12th Feb, 2023 ) :--:The New Zealand government has urged people to prepare for Cyclone Gabrielle after severe flooding hit the country's largest city Auckland and claimed four lives two weeks ago.

 "Cyclone Gabrielle is likely to impact across the North Island with severe gales and heavy rain forecast from Sunday through to Tuesday.